An Introduction to GOD’s Life Instructions for HIS Children

 How is Genesis Structured?

 That’s a good starting point for our look at Torah – how is the first book of Torah structured?
 If you have read through the entire Book of Genesis, in a traditional English Bible, you may notice it has very clear divisions, into chapters.
 However, in the Hebrew Bible, the original language of Torah, the divisions are called Parashot, Readings.
 There are 54 weekly readings, each divided into 8 sections.
 Each section, called Aliyah or the honour of being called-up to read Torah, as well as immigrating to Israel, is to be read daily, with the full Parashah read on Shabbat, which is Yahweh, the Lord’s Day of Rest.
 In this overview of Genesis, we will use both the weekly Parashah and chapters as our guides.
-The version of Scripture used in Volume 1 of Torah for Beginners, B’resheit, Genesis, is The Complete Jewish Bible, translated by Dr. David Stern.
+The version of Scripture used in Volume 1 of A Journey Through Torah, B’resheit, Genesis, is The Complete Jewish Bible, translated by Dr. David Stern.
 Throughout this Volume, and indeed through the other four, you will not find the original Hebrew being used; rather, you will only find the English transliteration.
 Whenever an English transliterated Hebrew word is used, it will be in a different font, usually Times New Roman.
 This has been a deliberate choice, given many, if not most, of those reading this volume will not be Jewish, although that would be delightful if you are, and probably will not have a background in the Hebrew language.
 So, let’s continue with an outline of the major divisions of Genesis.

 The first part of the Book begins with the preface, as I explained earlier.
 This is Chapter One, verse one, to the end of Chapter Two, verse 24.
 Here we find two versions of the same story, the Creation Story.
 The debates and arguments over the reasons for two versions of this glorious story have been endless and continue unabated, as if someone actually knows the truth about this, which, of course, they don’t.
 As you read both accounts of Creation, do you get a sense of why God, the Supreme Being, wanted the world and its inhabitants?
 Let’s just read a little from these two stories: Let Us make man in Our image, according to Our likeness.
 They will rule the fish of the sea, the birds of the sky, the livestock, all the earth, and the creatures that crawl on the earth.
 (Genesis 1:26) “Let Us make man in Our image”, how cool is that!
 Have you figured out why He had that desire?
 Yes, of course, He wanted a relationship with someone with whom He could communicate; He wanted to discuss, to play with, perhaps to debate and argue with in a loving way.
 I know, you may be thinking, how does he know that?
 Well, as you read in the preface to Torah, just a bit further, you come across these words, God blessed them, and God said to them, “Be fruitful, multiply, fill the earth, and subdue it.
 Rule the fish of the sea, the birds of the sky, and every creature that crawls on the earth.”
 (Genesis 1:28) Do you think God merely wanted to sit back and watch His creations, as they did their thing?
 Well, the answer to that question is hidden within Torah and you will discover that for yourself, as you read on further.